-Luckily, we have a few pointers to help your Arbequina truly thrive...and best of all, they're super easy.
+Luckily, we have a few pointers to help your Arbequina truly thrive...and best of all, they're super easy!

 Though the Arbequina Olive Tree can be planted outside, it's usually best suited for indoor growth.
 And that's good news for you because indoor growth means climate isn't an issue.
-So, whether you live up North, out West or down South, you can have an Arbequina of your own.
+So, whether you live up north, out west, or down south, you can have an Arbequina of your own.

 All you need is a sunny window for your Arbequina to thrive.
-We advise full to partial sunlight, which means about 4 to 8 hours of sunlight per day for your plant.
+We advise full to partial sunlight year-round, which means about 4 to 8 hours of sunlight per day for your plant.
 From there, simply choose a container that's about one and a half to two times the width of your plant's shipped container.

 Note: Arbequinas are self-fertile, but if you keep your plant indoors, hand pollination can help.
 Also, two or more trees mean much more fruit for you!